Dorot Foundation

 The Dorot Foundation operates two primary initiatives:

-Grantmaking Program: Supports 60+ organizations across multiple issue areas with emphasis on unrestricted general operating support.
-The foundation makes multi-year unrestricted grants when possible, though occasionally provides project-specific grants when aligned with particular organizational work.
+Grantmaking Programme: Supports 60+ organisations across multiple issue areas with emphasis on unrestricted general operating support.
+The foundation makes multi-year unrestricted grants when possible, though occasionally provides project-specific grants when aligned with particular organisational work.

 The foundation focuses on three interconnected areas:

-Boston Area Focus: Working toward a more just and equitable Boston, with particular emphasis on youth and young adults from historically marginalized communities helping them realize their fullest potential.
+Boston Area Focus: Working toward a more just and equitable Boston, with particular emphasis on youth and young adults from historically marginalised communities helping them realise their fullest potential.

-Israel/Palestine: Supporting organizations that strengthen foundational tenets of Israeli democracy and pursue a more just and equitable future for all Israelis and Palestinians.
-The foundation primarily supports informal education, cultural organizations with existing relationships, and organizations supporting adult education for democratic participation in Israel.
+Israel/Palestine: Supporting organisations that strengthen foundational tenets of Israeli democracy and pursue a more just and equitable future for all Israelis and Palestinians.
+The foundation primarily supports informal education, cultural organisations with existing relationships, and organisations supporting adult education for democratic participation in Israel.
 The foundation supports groups espousing a two-state solution.

-Jewish Social Justice: Ensuring American Jews actively collaborate to address persistent societal disparities, supporting organizations working across democracy, LGBTQ+ rights, Jewish cultural preservation, reproductive justice, and international humanitarian work.
+Jewish Social Justice: Ensuring American Jews actively collaborate to address persistent societal disparities, supporting organisations working across democracy, LGBTQ+ rights, Jewish cultural preservation, reproductive justice, and international humanitarian work.

 Priority Areas